Mathuran/MathuranSadagopanResume/Interview Prep Guide.md

 3. What was a highlight and lowlight in the past year working at your company
 4. How would you describe the culture of the team
 5. How did this opportunity become available
+6. What is the interview process like?
+7. What are the company tenants / leadership principals
+8.

 #### For Engineers
 1. How has AI changed your workflows?